Hicks Road, Mt. Umunhum: Hands down the most difficult road bike climb in the Bay Area.

-How does Umunhum rank in Santa Clara County, California, the United States and the world compared to with the other top bike climbs?
+How does Umunhum rank in Santa Clara County, California, the United States, and the world compared to the other top bike climbs?

-Hicks Road North and South up Mt.
-Umunhum (Ohlone for "resting place of the hummingbird") are the climbing tests of Santa Clara County.
-Accessed primarily from the San Jose (north) side, the northern start is ranked slightly higher on the difficulty scale, and it does hit us very hard from the very beginning and carries 11.5% average grade to the turn off to Mt.
-Umunhum 1.5 miles up the road.
+Hicks Road North up Mt.
+Umunhum (Ohlone for "resting place of the hummingbird") is the climbing test of Santa Clara County.
+Accessed from the San Jose (north) side of Mt.
+Umunhum, the northern start is ranked slightly higher on the difficulty scale than Mt.
+Umunhum South, and it does hit us very hard from the very beginning, carrying an 11.5% average grade to the turn off to Mt.
+Umunhum Road 1.2 miles up from the start.

 Mt.
 Umunhum Road is cycle friendly.

-The Cube leaves no doubt where the top of Mt.
+The Cube, with its angular shape visible from great distances, leaves no doubt where the top of Mt.
 Umunhum is.

 Mt.
 Umunhum Road just below center of photo;